YGWhatsNew/YGWhatsNew.github.io/content/likes.md

 date = "2020-08-27"
 publishdate = "2020-08-27T00:00:00+0000"
 title = " Removing Likes from Profiles "
-description = " Likes data will be removed from YouGov Profiles in our US and UK datasets on **September 6th, 2020**" weight = 20 tags = [] categories = ["feature"]
+description = " Likes data will be removed from YouGov Profiles in our US and UK datasets on September 6th, 2020" weight = 20 tags = [] categories = ["feature"]